FredrikKvalvik/temp-lang/README.md

   - pop - remove the last element of list
   - len - return length of list/map/string
   - str - return the value as its string representation
+- [x] module system with importing from std lib/another file. requires:
+  - language support for accessing members of namespaces (syntax, parsing and resolving)
+  - expanding the internal typing to support multiple sources
+  - import resoultion
+- [x] some form of std lib implemented with the language
+  - [ ] http
+  - [ ] math
+  - [ ] fmt
+  - [ ] ...

 ### upcoming features / TODOs